lukasweidich/fire/README.md

-# fire
+# fire 🔥
-Firebase and Firestore playground, using react.
+Firebase and Firestore playground, using React.